 Myofascial Release Tools

 Myofascial release tools offer an alternative method of massage that applies pin-point pressure and kneading or rolling movements to release the fascial—the fibrous tissue surrounding muscles responsible for keeping muscles separate from other muscles, as well as organs and bones.

 When the fibres in a muscle’s fascia become knotted and tight, lactic acid builds up, causing soreness, aches and pains.

-Myofascial release techniques using these tools are shown to resolve these muscle problems and relieve pain by restoring circulation and breaking up tension.
+Myofascial release techniques using these tools are shown to resolve these muscle problems and offer back pain relief by restoring circulation and breaking up tension.

 Foam rollers are probably the most well-known tools used for myofascial release.

-While releasing trigger points in your lower back promotes relaxation and can even promote better hormone balance, it does require more physical exertion compared to a product like a massage chair.
+While releasing trigger points in your lower back promotes relaxation and can even promote better hormone balance, a foam roller does require more physical exertion compared to a product like a massage chair.

 They’re great for digging into back muscles that are hiding behind bone so you can release tightness.

 Each ball has a unique design that make them differ in the density and feel they deliver.